MANY PATHS. ONE GOAL.

 Graduation regalia can be purchased through the UA Bookstore.
 Cap and Gown will be required for ceremony attendance.
 Other graduation regalia such as Stoles and Cords are optional.
 Students should contact their academic college’s Dean’s Office for more information about Honors Cords.
 They are not provided by the Franke Honors College.

 Franke Honors students will receive their medallion at the W.A.
 Franke Honors College convocation ceremony.
 If a student is unable to attend the ceremony there will be set times to come to the Franke Honors College to pick up the medallion.
 Set days and times TBD.

-If you are taking graduation photos and would like to borrow an Honors Medallion for your photo session, please reach out to Ms. Sarah Minson, the Honors Village Building Coordinator, at firstname.lastname@example.org.
+If you are taking graduation photos and would like to borrow an Honors Medallion for your photo session, you can do so at the Franke Honors College front desk, in the Honors Village.

 Spring 2023 GradFest at the UA Bookstore.
 Students can get their commencement regalia, diploma frames, announcements, etc. to celebrate this milestone in their academic journey.

 Honors Students will be invited to participate in at least three ceremonies.
 In addition, various cultural centers on campus may have their own graduation celebrations.

 Each Franke Honors Graduate will be awarded their Honors Medallion at the W.A.
 Franke Honors College Convocation Ceremony.
 In addition, there are several other W.A.
 Franke Honors College Awards that will be distributed at the Convocation Ceremony.
 If a student cannot attend the ceremony, their medallion and any other awards can be picked up afterward at the Honors Village.
 Info TBA

 - The Silver Award is presented to Franke Honors Graduates who maintains a 4.0 GPA through graduation.